viresh-ratnakar/exet/README.md

 A good way to make use of Autofill is stop it as soon as it picks a word that you do not like.
-You can then accept the suggestions and clear the word(s) that you do not like.
+You can then accept the suggestions and clear the word(s) that you do not like (you may also consider adding them to the "Set fill exclusions" list).
 Then, you can resume Autofill and repeat the process.

 Autofill may take a while (2+ minutes), especially for barred grids and American-style grids.
 I'll try to improve its performance over time.